sltoboso88/houses_project/readme.md

 ## What is the data set about?

-This data set is a fictional and is about the median house value in diferrent areas around the West Coast in USA.
-This data set came from a csv file and had 20640 rows and 10 columns.
+This data set is fictional and is about the median house value in diferrent areas around the West Coast of the USA.
+The data set came from a csv file and had 20640 rows and 10 columns.
 Those columns are:

   - Latitude